-We have an outstanding installment obligation of \$11,690 related to the fiscal 2012 intra-entity transfer of the intellectual property of our subsidiary Webs, Inc., which results in tax being paid over a 7.5 year term and has been classified as a deferred tax liability in our consolidated balance sheet as of December 31, 2015.
-As part of the purchase consideration for our 2014 acquisition of Printdeal, we agreed to pay the seller €4,000 in Cimpress shares in January 2016.
-During the third quarter of fiscal 2016, we elected to settle this liability in cash for \$4,373.
-Other obligations also include the remaining fixed contingent consideration payment for Printdeal of \$7,653 payable during the fourth quarter of fiscal 2016.
-In addition, we have deferred payments related to our acquisitions of druck.at, Exagroup SAS and Litotipografia Alcione S.r.l. of \$3,205, \$1,436 and \$1,093, respectively.
+We have an outstanding installment obligation of \$10,389 related to the fiscal 2012 intra-entity transfer of the intellectual property of our subsidiary Webs, Inc., which results in tax being paid over a 7.5 year term and has been classified as a deferred tax liability in our consolidated balance sheet as of March 31, 2016.
+Other obligations also include a fixed contingent consideration payment for Printdeal of \$7,921 payable during the fourth quarter of fiscal 2016 and a variable contingent consideration payment for our recent WIRmachenDRUCK acquisition, based on the achievement of certain financial targets, payable at our option in cash or ordinary shares in fiscal 2018 of \$1,236.
+In addition, we have deferred payments related to fiscal 2015 and 2016 acquisitions of \$8,416 in aggregate.